Contractions of subcurves of families of log curves: Introduction

 \section{Introduction}

+This paper constructs a general contraction map for families of log curves, generalizing contraction constructions found in \cite{rsw}, \cite{keli_thesis}, and \cite{hassett_hyeon}.
+Similar contraction constructions have been used to construct modular desingularizations of moduli of stable maps in genus one (see \cite{keli_thesis}, \cite{rsw}) and genus two (see \cite{luca_francesca}), as well as constructing spaces appearing in the Hassett-Keel program for $\ol{M}_{g,n}$.

 Let $\tau : C \to \ol{C}$ be a map of proper algebraic curves, and let $E$ be the union of the irreducible components of $C$ on which $\tau$ is constant.
-If \begin{enumerate} \item $\tau$ is surjective with connected fibers, \item $\tau$ restricts to an isomorphism on $C - E$, and \item for each connected component $Z$ of $E$, we have that $\tau(Z)$ is a singularity with number of branches equal to $|Z \cap Z^c|$ and with genus equal to the arithmetic genus of $Z$, \end{enumerate} then we say $\tau$ is a \emph{contraction}.
+We say that $\tau$ is a \emph{contraction of $E$ inside of $C$} if \begin{enumerate} \item $\tau$ is surjective with connected fibers, \item $\tau$ restricts to an isomorphism on $C - E$, and \item for each connected component $Z$ of $E$, we have that $\tau(Z)$ is a singularity with number of branches equal to $|Z \cap \ol{C - Z}|$ and with genus equal to the arithmetic genus of $Z$. \end{enumerate}